Carmen Electra Hits The Town With Jessica Simpson And Brittany Murphy In Throwback Update

 Carmen Electra delighted her 1.2 million Instagram followers on Tuesday evening with a sweet photo from 2005 that celebrated her friendship with two other equally gorgeous celebrities.
-Carmen, Jessica Simpson, and the late Brittany Murphy were dolled up for a night out, and were captured in the midst of a silly, friendly embrace.
-In just over thirty minutes after the post went live, nearly 4,000 fans had double-tapped their screens to show their appreciation.
+Carmen, Jessica Simpson, and the late Brittany Murphy were dolled up for a night out and captured in the midst of a silly, friendly embrace.
+In just over 30 minutes after the post went live, nearly 4,000 fans had double-tapped their screens to show their appreciation.

 Carmen hashtagged both ladies in the caption, as well as potentially locating their soiree in Hollywood, California.
 An additional "paparazzi" tag may have helped to describe the spontaneous look of the photograph, which resembled an old-school snapshot.

 The photographer stood in front of the group and angled slightly to one side.
-A bright flash beautifully illuminated them but rendered the background almost indistinguishably dark, with the exception of a a few shadowed figures and the reflective white belt on a person behind them.
+A bright flash beautifully illuminated them but rendered the background almost indistinguishably dark, with the exception of a few shadowed figures and the reflective white belt on a person behind them.

-The celebrities posed sideways and standing very close to one another.
-Carmen and Brittany faced in the same direction, and Jessica – who was sandwiched between the two – posed back-to-back with Brittany and was pressed up against Carmen’s chest.
-Their three individual hands were stacked together next to Jessica’s hip, with fingers intertwined.

 Carmen wore a pair of tight, distressed jeans with a flowing white halter top with rows of silver sequin detailing encircling her torso.
 A white leather bag was slung over the shoulder furthest from the camera.
 Her long, layered hair was styled straight and parted casually off-center.